-Anxiety is the type of condition that can at times feel so overwhelming that you're convinced that you'll never be able to live a happy life - or live the life that you've always wanted.
+In my experience, anxiety is the type of condition that can, at times, feel so overwhelming that you're convinced that you'll never be able to live a happy life or live the life that you've always wanted.
 I have felt this way.

 But the truth is that anxiety itself is what causes this feeling.
-Anxiety can make your life feel like you are without hope.
-You can be cured, and you can find relief, but the only way to find that relief is to commit to the idea that you can get help for your anxiety.
+Anxiety can make you life feel like you are without hope.
+You can find relief, but the only way to find that relief is to commit to the idea that you can get help for your anxiety.
 The way that I looked at it, when I felt like it was too much, was that I had only two options:

-- Sit and do nothing, and live with anxiety forever.
+- Do nothing, and live with my anxiety forever.

 - Commit to change and start on your way to recovery.

 But I Need Help Now!

 Your first step is to do anything you can to stop your anxiety right now, at the moment.
 For this, one of the best things you can do is find yourself an immediate, complete distraction.
-This is one of the only times where technology can be useful for your anxiety.
-Turn on the TV.
-Turn on the lights or radio.
-Give your close friend a call and talk about anything on your mind.
-Keep yourself as mentally busy as possible.
-By preventing you from thinking about your stresses, you'll get some relief from your anxiety.
+Try taking a walk, or doing something that you love doing.

 Exhaust Yourself Physically

-Physical exhaustion provides mental exhaustion, so try your best to exhaust yourself physically.
+Physical exhaustion can make your mind tired as well, so you can try to exhaust yourself physically.
 Go out for a very fast run, and when you get tired, wait until you regained some of your strength and ran again.
-Tire out your body so strongly that you can't even think about your physical concernsworries.
+Tire out your body so thoroughly that you can't even think about your worries.
 Not fond of running?
 Find other strategies instead.
 You can punch a punching bag or yell as loudly as possible as long as possible.
 Do all of them if you need to.
 Make it hard for yourself to even think about your anxiety anymore since you're so tired that you've got nothing left.